Alewis103/PDFRAG/readme.md

 ## Goal of this project:
 This project meant to embed a pdf in pgVector store database so that we can ask we questions about the book (The application I wish I had in college !).
 The initial version will use openAi's models but in the future would like to try more open source models.

-🗒️ This project is inspired by [Dan Vega's SpringAi PgVecotr Rag Tutorial](https://youtu.be/ZoPVGrB8iHU?si=Fqxy8QPgkey1lmoM)
+🗒️ This project is inspired by [Dan Vega's SpringAi PgVector Rag Tutorial](https://youtu.be/ZoPVGrB8iHU?si=Fqxy8QPgkey1lmoM)

 ## How to run: